vavarb/vavabot_arbitrage/README.md

   Save and close.

-  - Or, you can use Nautilus or Nemo GUI.
+  - Or, you can open Nautilus or Nemo GUI.

     <CTRL + L>
     ```